HoiAnHub/crypto-bubble-map-indexer/README.md

 This script will:
 1. Convert all existing wallet-transaction-wallet patterns to direct wallet-to-wallet relationships
 2. Combine multiple transactions between the same wallets into a single relationship with summarized properties
+3. Preserve all transaction details in the tx_details array
-3. Remove all Transaction nodes from the database
+4. Remove all Transaction nodes from the database